TEPAI-Greek Cruising Tax and DEKPA

 revised 10th of May 2020

-DEKPA and TEPAI-Greek Cruising Tax legislation has created a lot of confusion.
-In this blog post we will try to clarify the procedures as well as some common questions regarding these two requirements.
+TEPAI-Greek Cruising Tax legislation has created a lot of confusion.
+In this blog post we will try to clarify the procedure as well as answer some common questions regarding this requirement.

 As of 2nd of April 2019 all yachts over 7m LOA are required to pay TEPAI-Greek Cruising Tax fee.
 The fee is issued using the web application for eTEPAI payment if your yacht is registered in a member country of the EU or/and at the customs office if your yacht travels with a transit log.